 We always check to have uploaded a text only version for the Blackberry device type recipients.
-Also check the imbedded links all work.
+Also, check the embedded links all work.

 Then a test email is sent out to us and the client for final confirmation, any tweaks made.

 We then press the button and send out at an appropriate time of the week, and day.
 There are various thoughts on the best time, and this is down to your sector, and style of your email.